Translating identity into experience for the Dallas Museum of Art.

 What I Did

-• Refined and implemented the museum’s new brand identity
+Refined and implemented the museum’s brand identity across exhibitions, programs, and marketing

 The Outcome